ShlezingerLab/Adversarial_Sensitivity/README.md

 ## Installation
 To get started, please follow the instructions below to install the necessary requirements:

-1. Download/clone this repository.
+1. Ensure that Python version 3 is installed on your system.
+2. Download or clone this repository to your local machine.
-2. Navigate the the project directory using **'cd \<folder>'**
+3. Navigate the the project directory using **'cd \<folder>'** command.
-3. Run the command **'pip install -r requirements.txt'** to make sure all necessary packages is installed
+4. Run the command **'pip install -r requirements.txt'** to install all the necessary packages.

 ## Usage